007revad/Synology_HDD_db/README.md

 **Donators**

-Thank you to the following paypal donators and GitHub sponsors
+Thank you to the following PayPal donators, GitHub sponsors and hardware donators

 | | | | |
 |--------------------|--------------------|----------------------|----------------------|